 - Can perform tasks difficult for some to perform using the mouse.

-- Keyboard shortcuts can be used with programs like AutoHotkey to automate common tasks.
+- Keyboard shortcuts can be used with programs like AutoHotkey to automate everyday tasks.

-- Highlight all of the text with the mouse.
+- Highlight all the text with the mouse.

 - Right-click the highlighted text and click Copy.